 London School of Finance and Law (LSFL) offers a wide range of courses in finance and tax law that can be taken alongside your professional qualification studies elsewhere.

-As a member of London School of Finance and Law, you can also enrol in our ACCA exam preparation course which runs for 5 years.
+As a student of London School of Finance and Law, you can also enrol in our ACCA exam preparation programme which runs for 5 years in total.

 Image: NDABCREATIVITY / Adobe Stock